-Trump to pick former Texas Governor Perry as Energy Secretary
+Trump picks former Texas Governor Perry as energy secretary

 Perry was a fierce critic of Trump last year before dropping out of the race, calling him "a cancer on conservatism" who offered "a toxic mix of demagoguery and mean-spiritedness and nonsense."

-Trump also had harsh things to say about Perry during the campaign, even belittling his eye glasses by saying, "He put on glasses so people will think he's smart."
+Trump also had harsh things to say about Perry during the campaign, even belittling his eyeglasses by saying, "He put on glasses so people will think he's smart."

 Once Trump secured the nomination, Perry endorsed him as "the people's choice."

+There were indications of a possible rocky handover for the Energy Department after Trump transition officials asked the agency for the names of employees who have worked on climate change issues.
+Department spokesman Eben Burnham-Snyder said on Tuesday the department will not comply and that the request had "left many in our workforce unsettled."

-If Perry gets the job, it would be further indication that the incoming Trump administration may be friendly toward the fossil fuel industry.
-Perry has advocated lighter regulation on the industry, and has said that the science around climate change is "unsettled."
+Perry's selection is another indication that the incoming Trump administration may be friendly toward the fossil fuel industry.

+Trump on Tuesday named Rex Tillerson, chief executive of oil giant Exxon Mobil Corp, as his choice for secretary of state.

-Trump is set to pick U.S. Representative Cathy McMorris Rodgers, who is also a climate-change skeptic and an advocate for expanded oil and gas development, to head the Interior Department.
+Trump has settled on U.S. Representative Cathy McMorris Rodgers, a climate-change skeptic and an advocate for expanded oil and gas development, as interior secretary.

-Trump's pick for the Environmental Protection Agency is Oklahoma Attorney General Scott Pruitt, an ardent opponent of President Barack Obama's measures to curb climate change who has sued the EPA to block in a bid to undo a key regulation to curb greenhouse gas emissions, mainly from coal-fired power plants.
+Trump's choice for the Environmental Protection Agency is Oklahoma Attorney General Scott Pruitt, an ardent opponent of President Barack Obama's measures to curb climate change who has sued the EPA to block in a bid to undo a key regulation to curb greenhouse gas emissions, mainly from coal-fired power plants.

-Trump named Rex Tillerson, chief executive of oil giant Exxon Mobil Corp, as his choice for secretary of state on Tuesday.

-An overwhelming majority of scientists believe that carbon dioxide emissions from burning oil, gas and coal is a significant contributor to global climate change, causing sea level rise, drought, and more frequent violent storms.
+An overwhelming majority of scientists believe that carbon dioxide emissions from burning oil, gas and coal is a significant contributor to global climate change, causing sea level rise, drought and more frequent violent storms.

-(Reporting by Steve Holland; Writing by Richard Valdmanis; Editing by Bill Trott)
+(Reporting by Steve Holland; Writing by Richard Valdmanis; Editing by Bill Trott and Will Dunham)